 echo json_encode($arr_result);

-Our JavaScript code receives this JSON response and appends the result to the existing list of YouTube videos.
-This process continues until we find the value for nextPageToken
+The JavaScript code receives this JSON response and appends the result to the existing list of YouTube videos.
+This process continues until it finds the value for nextPageToken.

 Get Videos From the Playlist